FAQ

 If the workflow was added by manually registering it, click Refresh Organization.

-For participants of the limited sharing beta, you can enter the email addresses of the users you wish to share with to give them permissions to your workflow.
+For participants of the limited sharing preview, you can enter the email addresses of the users you wish to share with to give them permissions to your workflow.
 This is only available for hosted workflows and users with Google accounts linked to Terra.

 Why are my workflows from an organization I belong to not visible?

 Organizations have the ability to restrict access to the API for third party applications.
 GitHub provides a tutorial on how to add these restrictions to your organizations.
+For recently-created GitHub organizations, third party application access is denied by default.

 In order for Dockstore to gain access to organizations of this type, you will need to grant access to the Dockstore application.
 Dockstore will only be reading information on workflows in your organization and who has access to them in order to mirror these restrictions on Dockstore itself.
 GitHub provides a tutorial for approving third party apps access to your organization.